 No, there are no pacers allowed on the course.

-Yes, there will be a gazebo at the event base to leave bags.
+Yes, there will be bag drop available at the event base to leave bags.
 Items are left at the owners risk and we recommend leaving bags in your car if possible.

-If you sustain a serious injury on the course in the first instance you should contact the emergency services.
-Once you have done this you can also contact our event medical team using the event mobile number (provided closer to race day).
+If you sustain a serious or life threatening injury in the first instance you should contact the emergency services.
+Once you have done this you should also contact our event medical team using the event mobile number (provided closer to race day).